top of page

 5. Session Recording and Record Retention

-Every Florida RON session must be recorded and securely stored.
+Every RON session must be recorded and securely stored, including identity verification data and timestamps.

 What Florida Law Does Not Allow in RON